SpaceVim/SpaceVim/docs/development/conventions.md

 The matching behavior depends upon the user's ignorecase and smartcase settings and on whether you compare them with the =~, =~#, or =~? family of operators.
 Use the =~# and =~? operator families explicitly when comparing strings unless you explicitly need to honor the user's case sensitivity settings.

 #### Regular Expressions
-**Prefix all regexes with \m\C.**
+**Prefix all regexes with one of \m, \v, \M, or \V.**

 In addition to the case sensitivity settings, regex behavior depends upon the user's nomagic setting.
-To make regexes act like nomagic and noignorecase are set, prepend all regexes with \m\C.
+To make regexes act like nomagic and noignorecase are set, prepend all regexes with one of \m, \v, \M, or \V.

 You are welcome to use other magic levels (\v) and case sensitivities (\c) so long as they are intentional and explicit.